Icenium/icenium-cli/README.md

 * You can log in and log out of the Telerik Platform.
 * You can view your current login and subscription information.
 * You can create new projects from the *Blank*, *jQuery Mobile*, *Friends*, *Kendo UI Mobile*, and *Kendo UI DataViz* templates.
 * You can create new projects by initializing any existing projects stored locally on your system.
 For example, local copies of projects created with the AppBuilder clients or third-party tools.
+* You can export your existing projects from the cloud and initialize them for development.
+* You can clone the Telerik AppBuilder sample apps.
 * You can create new projects by initializing the AppBuilder sample apps.
 * You can list connected iOS and Android devices.
 * You can view the device log for connected devices.
-* You can build applications for iOS and Android and deploy them via QR code on remote devices.
+* You can build applications for iOS, Android, and Windows Phone 8 and deploy them via QR code on remote devices.
 * You can build applications for iOS and Android and deploy them via cable connection on connected devices.
 * You can build applications for iOS, Android, and Windows Phone 8 and download the application package.
 You can manually deploy the application package on devices.
 * You can build applications for distribution in the Apple App Store, Google Play, and Windows Phone Store.